You are using an outdated browser. Please upgrade your browser to improve your experience.

 We have deep appreciation for the hard-working volunteers, Board of Directors and executive of the Hospital Foundation who work hard year-round to ensure that our healthcare providers have the very best tools.

 The Foundation Fighting Blindness is the leading private supporter of vision research in Canada, having funded over $32 million of ground-breaking vision research at hospitals and universities nation-wide.
 Maple Ridge Eye Care provides funding for the work of this charitable group each year through support of their annual fundraiser, Comic Vision.
 Comic Vision is a special evening where research progress is shared, patients provide real-life stories of vision loss and sponsors are recognized in the fight against blindness.
-Our clinic has attended this fundraiser since 2014 and last year donated $1,700 to this cause through our ticket purchases and live auction donations.
+Our clinic has attended this fundraiser since 2014 and this year donated $1,700 to this cause through our ticket purchases and live auction donations.

 The CNIB provides community-based support and knowledge for Canadians who are blind or partially sighted, helping them discover the confidence and skills needed to participate more fully in life.
 Maple Ridge Eye Care provides annual donations to support CNIB's iniatives, including most recently, a $500 donation to the development of their new Seeing Eye Dog Training Program.